 Then "the law shall go forth of Zion, and the word of the Lord from Jerusalem."
-What law is this?
+What "law" is this?
 A law of life.
 What law is that?
 A law to keep people from dying.
-And the Savior looked at Martha, as much as to say, "Too good news to be true."
-"He that believes on me shall never die."
+And the Saviour looked at Martha, as much as to say, "Too good news to be true"---" He that believeth on me shall never die."
 "Never die?"
 No, never: you shall have eternal life, and this life is in me.
-I am your life; and when "our life shall appear; then shall we also appear with him in glory."
+I am your life; and when "our life shall appear, then shall we also appear with him in glory."
 Here is the law of life.
-"The Lord shall command his blessing, even life for evermore:" "The law shall go forth of Zion, and the word of the Lord from Jerusalem."
+"The Lord shall command his blessing, even life for evermore :" " The law shall go forth of Zion, and the word of the Lord from Jerusalem."
 Then "the word" will be like that from whence it comes.
-It is a very beautiful idea, the two succeeding each other: "the law of Zion," and "the word" by which we live; and the law of God against our being put to death.
-Sin says, "I will kill you;" this law says, "but you must not."
-Satan says, "I should like to kill you;" but the law says, "you must not."
-Death says, "I should like to kill you;" tribulation says, "I should like to kill you;" "but you must not," says the law.
-Therefore, for anyone to attempt our life, it is of no use.
-"Our life is hid with Christ in God" and the wicked one touches us not.
+It is a very beautiful idea, the two succeeding each other: "the law of Zion," and "the word" by which we live ; and the law of God against our being put to death.
+Sin says, "I will kill you;" this law says, " but you must not."
+Satan says, " I should like to kill you;" but the law says, "you must not."
+Death says, " I should like to kill you;" tribulation says, "I should like to kill you;" " but you must not," says the law.
+Therefore, for any one to attempt our life, it is of no use.
+"Our life is hid with Christ in God "- and the wicked one toucheth us not.
 What is the law of life followed up by?
-"The word of the Lord from Jerusalem" "Lazarus come forth into life;" and Lazarus came forth.
+"The word of the Lord from Jerusalem"-"Lazarus, come forth into life;" and Lazarus came forth.
 There is the law of life.
-Now, "the word from Jerusalem" What is that?
-Freedom, "Loose him, and let him go."
-It is a good sign for you if you are bound with grave cloths, and in bondage and want to know what it is to be at liberty, and long to cry to God, and call him your father, and "read your title clear, to mansions in the skies."
-If these be the struggles of your soul, there is an appointed time for you, when the word of the Lord shall come forth, "Loose him and let him go!"
+Now, "the word from Jerusalem"- what is that?
+Freedom-" Loose him, and let him go."
+It is a good sign for thee, if thou art bound with grave clothes, and in bondage, and want to know what it is to be at liberty, and longest to cry to God, and call him thy Father, and "read thy title clear, to mansions in the skies."
+If these be the struggles of thy soul, there is an appointed time for thee, when the word of the Lord shall come forth-" Loose him, and let him go."